pawelgrzybek/pawelgrzybek.com/content/posts/2021-01-04-webp-and-avif-images-on-a-hugo-website.md

 ```
 cwebp cat.jpg -o cat.webp
-avifenc cat.jpg cat.avif
+avifenc --min 10 --max 30 cat.jpg cat.avif
 ```

 If you are planing to convert all images in a folder to a desired format, a snippet like this may come in handy.

 ```
-find ./ -type f -name '*.png' -exec sh -c 'avifenc $1 "${1%.png}.avif"' _ {} \;
+find ./ -type f -name '*.png' -exec sh -c 'avifenc --min 10 --max 30 $1 "${1%.png}.avif"' _ {} \;
 find ./ -type f -name '*.jpg' -exec sh -c 'cwebp $1 -o "${1%.jpg}.webp"' _ {} \;
 ```

 ## The result of it

 The whole process of adding a hook and regenerating all images on my website took me about two hours.
-After all, I managed to serve to my visitors around 40% slimmer images — pretty significant performance gain.
+After all, I managed to serve to my visitors around 50% slimmer images — pretty significant performance gain.
 [Source code to my blog on GitHub](https://github.com/pawelgrzybek/pawelgrzybek.com) is waiting for curious ones to be explored.

 Hopefully, you found this article helpful, and you learned a thing or two.
 If you have any questions, please use the comments section below or [ping me on Twitter](https://twitter.com/pawelgrzybek).
 For now, stay safe 👋